taih304/Linux-Shell/Physical layer/README.md

 **Scheduling**: The scheduler determines which task to execute.
 There are few mechanisms controlling access to CPU for tasks (timeslice, preemption, idle)

+## RTOS

+RTOS is an OS for realtime application as well as it gives realtime response to its related events.
+That happens as scheduler inside the RTOS takes a very short time when switching between the tasks/context switching which makes us feel like the RTOS has realtime response to the events.

+The RTOS also has short latency when handling with interrupt, as well as having reliable and timebound when doing inter-task communication.

+**Schedule**

+RTOS uses pre-emptive scheduling.
+In pre-emptive scheduling, the higher priority task can interrupt a running process and the interrupted process will be resumed later.

+**Inter-task Communication**

+* Signal Events: Synchronize between tasks
+* Message queue: Exchange message between tasks, acting like FIFO
+* Mail queue: Exchange data between tasks, using queue

+**Resource Sharing**:

+* Semaphores: Accessing resource continuously from multiple tasks
+* Mutex: Synchronize resource accessing using Mutual Exclusion

 # Linux overview

 ## Linux booting process